-Most banks—especially online banks—explain your options and allow you to make CD investments online.
-You can also call customer service, or even speak with a banker in person.
+Contact your bank or credit union if you choose to open a CD with your local financial institution.
+Most banks will explain your options and allow you to make CD investments online.
+You also can call customer service or speak with a banker in person.

-Explain how much you’d like to invest, and ask about early withdrawal penalties and alternative CD products.
-The bank might have additional CD options that are a better fit for you, whether they offer higher rates, more flexibility, or other features.
+Explain how much you’d like to invest and ask about early withdrawal penalties and alternative CD products.
+The bank might have additional CD options that are a better fit for you.
+They might offer higher rates, more flexibility, or other features.

-Once you move money into a CD, you’ll see a separate account on your statements or online dashboard.
-CDs can be held in almost any type of account, including individual retirement accounts (IRAs), joint accounts, trusts, and custodial accounts.
+CDs may be held in almost any type of account, including individual retirement accounts (IRAs), joint accounts, trusts, and custodial accounts.